2023 Prague shootings: Hostouň patricide and police manhunt

-At 13:57, the dispatch sent multiple police units to evacuate the Celetná Street Faculty of Arts building.
-The six police officers who searched the main building left without taking any further action there and proceeded to the Celetná building, where they would stand guard until the start of the attack in the main building.
-The Celetná building is a twelve-minute walk from the main building.

-At 14:04, the dispatch relayed the following information through the police radio transmitter:
+At 13:57, multiple police units were sent to evacuate the Celetná building, including the six police officers who searched the main building.
+They left without taking any further action and proceeded to the Celetná building, where they would stand guard until the start of the attack.
+At 14:04, the following information was relayed by the dispatcher through the police radio transmitter:

 Increased caution for all patrols in the case of this Kozák.
 He's a really dangerous, very dangerous offender, suspect, and there's a lot of concern that he could use a weapon anytime, anywhere.

-The evacuation of Celetná building was finished at 14:22; the perpetrator was not found in the building or in its vicinity.
-Multiple students walked from the evacuated Celetná building into the main building at Jan Palach Square.
-At 14:38, perpetrator's phone was turned on and registered by a telecommunications tower located near the Old Jewish Cemetery about 100 meters from the main building.
+The evacuation of Celetná building was finished at 14:22; Kozák was not found in the building or in its vicinity.
+Multiple students who were evacuated from the Celetná building subsequently walked to the main building at Jan Palach Square.
+At 14:38, Kozák's phone was turned on and registered by a telecommunications tower located near the Old Jewish Cemetery about 100 m from the main building.
 The manhunt thus continued on the street level in this area, including the Jewish Quarter, Pařížská street, the Old Town Square, and Staroměstská metro station.
 Dozens of heavily armed police officers, including the Prague SWAT unit, were spread out in the crowded area where Christmas markets were taking place.
-Some plain-clothed criminal detectives moved from the Celetná building into the wider area of Jan Palach Square in front of the main building.
+Some plainclothes criminal detectives moved from the Celetná building into the wider area of Jan Palach Square in front of the main building.
 They did not enter the main building as they were informed that it had already been searched by other police units.